press-logos-2400×250-2023-1

 Make Sure Your Landing Page Converts

-For the same reasons as in step 2, you want to apply the strategy to your landing pages and website.
-This is important because driving traffic to your website is easy with paid ads.
-Getting people to buy stuff is the hardest part of marketing.
+For our clients every penny counts.
+The biggest mistake we see people make, even big agencies, is that they run ads but don’t optimize the website.
+Getting people to visit a website with paid ads is “relatively” easy, getting people to buy stuff is the hardest part of marketing.
 The most common reasons for this are a poorly designed landing page, price or people just don’t want what you are selling.
 We can’t do much about the last one, but for the other two you need a website that is optimized for conversion (buying stuff).

 Learn From Your Heatmaps and Analytics

+This part is the key to everything.
 Now that you have a great strategy, great ads and a great landing page, you need to see how well they do in the real world.
-This is what your analytics and heatmap data are for.
+This is why you should constantly be looking at the data and adjusting.
 Analytics will tell you how well the landing page is performing: how much time they spend on the page and what page they go to next.
 The heatmap will tell you how well each section of a landing page is performing: What paragraphs people like the best, what buttons are being clicked (or not), etc, etc…

 Meet The Director